nikos-alexandris/AreaOptimalPolygonisation/README.md

 # Area Optimal Polygonisation

-This is a project to test and evaluate different local and global optimisation algorithms for solving the area optimal polygonisation problem, using the [CGAL](https://www.cgal.org/) library.
+This is a project to implement, test and evaluate different local and global optimisation algorithms for solving the area optimal polygonisation problem, using the [CGAL](https://www.cgal.org/) library.

 **This software was written collaboratively by [Nikos Alexandris](https://github.com/nikos-alexandris) and [Panagiotis Iatrou](https://github.com/PanagiotisIatrou)**.